kirkkwang/skullrax/README.md

 ).generate
 ```

 The collection must exist before adding works to it.
-If the collection is not found, a `Skullrax::CollectionNotFoundError` will be raised.
+If the collection is not found, a `Skullrax::ObjectNotFoundError` will be raised.

 You can also add collections as members of other collections:
 ```ruby